Mobile Home Roofing in 2024: A Wholesome Guide

 Gable Roof:

-A gable roof is a type of pitched roof with two sloping sides that meet at a ridge in the middle.
+A gable roof is a pitched roof with two sloping sides that meet at a ridge in the middle.
 This design allows for better ventilation and water drainage.
 Gable roofs are often covered with metal panels or asphalt shingles and can provide a more traditional home appearance.

 Hip Roof: